Fosca (opera): Act 4

 Paolo, a prisoner again, believes that Delia is dead and longs for his own death.
 Fosca tells him that he must die unless Delia, whom she produces, takes poison.
 Delia is in two minds, but Paolo angrily rejects Fosca's proposal.
 She orders the pirates to kill Paolo, but at that moment Gajolo appears and demands that Paolo be freed.
 He reveals that when Cambro tried to murder him in Venice, he killed Cambro, and recounts his encounter with the Doge – Paolo and Delia must return to Venice or he will die.
 Fosca, distraught, pleads for the lovers' forgiveness.
 They depart, saying that they will pray for her.
 Fosca takes the poison intended for Delia and, as she dies, the pirates vent their anger at Venice.

-The Sofia National Opera with the cooperation of the Brazilian government presented in 1996 very successful performances of Fosca, Maria Tudor and Il Guarany.
-They can be seen complete in YouTube.